frsela/webjabber/README.md

 * Implement a WebApp client for Firefox OS
 * Implement the python interface with the notification server
 * Add a new parameter to manage the PUSH URL and use it on new messages
-* Change the payload messages (response) to JSON objects.
 * Improve security
 * Translate methods